 - Properly clean your mixing bowl and whisk attachment by wiping them down with vinegar

-- Pulse blend icing sugar with almond and hazelnut for 5-10 seconds then shift them together.
-The mixture should be very fine powder like
+- Pulse blend icing sugar with almond and hazelnut flour for 5-10 seconds then shift them together.
+The mixture should be very fine powder like.

 - Move one of the 55g room temp egg white into your Stand mixer

-- Boil the sugar syrup until it reaches 118C-120C / 244-248F.
+- Start making the sugar syrup by boiling granulated sugar with water in a saucepan.
+Boil the sugar syrup until it reaches 118C-120C / 244-248F.
 Use a Infrared thermometer gun or any other thermometer to measure the correct temp

 - By the time syrup reaches 118C-120C / 244-248F, the egg white & fine sugar mixture should be already reaching a consistency of somewhere between foamy and soft peak

-- Once syrup on the right temp remove from heat.
+- Once the syrup is at the right temp, remove from the heat.
 Keep the Stand mixer speed on medium and begin slowly pouring the syrup down on the side of the mixing bowl making sure that the syrup flows on the side only and does not get onto the whisk

 - Increase Stand mixer speed to medium / high and continue whisking the meringue until it forms early stiff peaks meaning it is strong enough to hold its shape but not over whipped